isomerpages/moe-ast-elis/_swi-continuity-activities/2023 – Murals and Signage/Tell Your Children ‘19.md

 I’d tell them about bright red palms
 Red from carrying two stainless steel pots
 One on the left for _Kopi ‘o’_, the other
-On the right for _Kopi_.
-Always from the same Hainanese stall at Cuppage Centre.
+On the right for _Kopi_.&nbsp; Always from the same Hainanese stall at Cuppage Centre.

 I’d tell them about nuts and bolts, gears and wheels,